-Since retiring in 2013, the England international striker has moved into coaching, working with David Unsworth’s Everton Under-23 squad.
+Since retiring in 2013, the England international striker has moved into coaching and was most recently employed by League One side Ipswich Town.

 Like Jeffers, Van Bronckhorst only featured in the Community Shield before being loaned out – but to Barcelona rather than Everton.

 And his stint in Spain was rather more successful than Jeffers’ at Goodison, earning him a permanent move to Camp Nou.